shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 ---
 DeFi or CeFi?

-Just like how Bitcoin aims to revolutionize money, automated market maker (AMM) such as Uniswap emerges as the disruptor of tranditional exchange.
-While NYSE and Nasdaq use an order book for price discovery, Uniswap relies on what's known as the constant product formula.
+Just like how Bitcoin aims to revolutionize money, automated market maker (AMM) emerges as the disruptor of tranditional exchange.
+While NYSE and Nasdaq use an order book for price discovery, Uniswap, the biggest decentrailized exchange, relies on what's known as the constant product formula.

-At the time of writing, Uniswap, the biggest decentralized finance (DeFi) protocols, have over $2.5 billion in total value locked in its liquidity pool according to [DeFi Pulse](https://defipulse.com/).
+At the time of writing, Uniswap has over $2.5 billion in total value locked in its liquidity pool according to [DeFi Pulse](https://defipulse.com/).

 Note that the following analysis is based on the assumption of zero liquidity pool growth (other than due to transaction fees).
 Also, the risk-free rate is assumed to be 0.